englekk/handbook-docs/Fuse/03 - UI Components.md

 #### $(ImageFill)

-`ImageFill` is a @(Brush) that fills the parent @(Shape) with an image.
+`ImageFill` is a @(Brush) that fills the parent @(Shapes:shape) with an image.
 It is like an @(Image) in a lot of ways, but it has a very important difference: the `ImageFill` is a brush, and is supposed to style a shape, and does therefore not work by itself.
 The following example will fill a `Circle` with an image loaded from the file `Portrait.png`:

 ```
 <Circle Width="160" Height="160">